basho-labs/little_riak_book/en/03-developers.md

 }
 ```

-All you need to do is set the Erlang module and function as a JSON value to the bucket's precommit array `{"mod":"my_validators","fun":"value_exists"}`.
+All you need to do is set the Erlang module and function as a JSON value to the bucket's pre-commit array `{"mod":"my_validators","fun":"value_exists"}`.

 ```bash
 curl -i -XPUT http://localhost:8098/riak/cart \